TrellixVulnTeam/swahilipython_SCMU/Doc/library/pkgutil.rst

    .. versionchanged:: 3.3
-      Updated to be based directly on :mod:`importlib` rather than relying on the package internal :pep:`302` import emulation.
+      Updated to be based directly on :mod:`importlib` rather than relying on the package internal :pep:`302` agiza emulation.

 .. function:: get_loader(module_or_name)

    Get a :term:`loader` object for *module_or_name*.

-   If the module or package is accessible via the normal import mechanism, a wrapper around the relevant part of that machinery is returned.
+   If the module or package is accessible via the normal agiza mechanism, a wrapper around the relevant part of that machinery is returned.
 Returns ``None`` if the module cannot be found or imported.
 If the named module is not already imported, its containing package (if any) is imported, in order